ViennaTools/ViennaRay/docs/index.md

 ---

-ViennaRay is a flux calculation library for topography simulations, based in Intel®'s ray tracing kernel [Embree](https://www.embree.org/).
-It is designed to provide efficient and high-performance ray tracing, while maintaining a simple and easy to use interface.
-ViennaRay was developed and optimized for use in conjunction with [ViennaLS](https://github.com/ViennaTools/ViennaLS), which provides the necessary geometry representation.
-It is however possible to use this as a standalone library, with self-designed geometries.
+ViennaRay stands as a dedicated flux calculation library tailored for topography simulations, leveraging Intel®'s powerful ray tracing kernel, [Embree](https://www.embree.org/).
+Crafted with a focus on delivering efficient and high-performance ray tracing capabilities, ViennaRay maintains a user-friendly interface for seamless integration into various applications.
+While specifically optimized for synergy with [ViennaLS](https://github.com/ViennaTools/ViennaLS), where it complements the essential geometry representation, ViennaRay is versatile enough to function independently.
+Users have the flexibility to employ it as a standalone library, accommodating custom geometries for diverse simulation needs.

 {: .note }
 > ViennaRay is under heavy development and improved daily.
 If you do have suggestions or find bugs, please let us know on [GitHub][ViennaRay issues] or contact us directly at [viennatools@iue.tuwien.ac.at](mailto:viennatools@iue.tuwien.ac.at)!